-Nivenia stokoei, also known as Stokoe’s bush iris, was named for Thomas Stokoe, mountaineer and plant collector.
+Nivenia stokoei, also known as Stokoe’s bush iris or blue stars, was named for Thomas Stokoe, mountaineer and plant collector.
 He discovered and first collected this plant in 1924 in the Kogelberg.

 The small shrub reaches heights up to 1,5 m, taller in sheltered areas, shorter where exposed.
 The plants may last for a long time in undisturbed, usually meaning unburned fynbos.
 Some of the bigger specimens have been estimated to be around 150 years old.

 The genus Stokoei, the woody irises, comprises 10 species, all in the fynbos.
 These woody plants grow from woody underground caudices that are resistant to fire, meaning that the plants resprout after fire.